Lamby777/PETS-G/pets-lib/sop/plot.md

 - Quolo Torviní: 17 year old boy who is the biggest troublemaker in Corr Valley.
 He is very cynical and thinks everyone is out to get him, and he's also a bully in school.
 The only person he trusts is L'yembo because he was willing to be friends with him despite his bad reputation.
 Known for always wearing a black hoodie with the hood up.
 - The Justicians: A group of people who believe Ethan is a scumbag and want to protest against Corr Valley's immigration policy.
 They're especially furious that Ethan "took along" Siva with him, because the very next day, someone broke into her basement and lots of critical infrastructure almost went down if it weren't for Neoxylin's quick reaction.
 The main leaders are L'yembo and Quolo, because they want to "prove" themselves to the world and boost their ego by taking down the "biggest threat" to their society.
 - Cassander Distantó: ~30 year old detective in Melpine Town.
 Heavily corrupt, and willing to take bribes to change the outcome of a case.
 Melpine has very few laws restricting what counts as evidence, and ultimately, Cassander is the one who decides who goes to prison and who doesn't.
 - The Pirate Cabal: A secret organized group of pirates which are sworn enemies against Winthrus and his crew.
 They receive a lot of hate due to their malware-infested cracks and general lack of morals.
+They're always flat broke, so they're envious of people who do cracks for "fun" or anti-copyright ideology as opposed to doing it to rat people and make a quick buck.
 They are known for their brutal tactics and are feared by many.
 - Calyx: A robot that looks exactly like Siva.
 It is capable of using all of Siva's abilities.
 Developed by an extremely bored employee at Goober Labs, it is capable of learning and adapting to any situation.

 ---